googleapis/google-cloud-ruby/google-cloud-dataform/README.md

 # Ruby Client for the Dataform API

-API Client library for the Dataform API

-Dataform is a service for data analysts to develop, test, version control, and schedule complex SQL workflows for data transformation in BigQuery.
+Service to develop, version control, and operationalize SQL pipelines in BigQuery.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-dataform-v*`.